The Best Areas to Stay in Nashville: A Neighborhood Guide

 East Nashville: Hip & Artsy

 East Nashville is full of character, with craft breweries, eclectic restaurants, and a strong artsy vibe.
+A favorite among locals and many artists, this neighborhood buzzes with creative energy.
+When visiting Nashville, you can eat at independent restaurants, enjoy unique bars, and shop at boutique stores throughout East Nashville.
 It’s more local and laid-back, but you’ll need a car or rideshare to get downtown.

 Perks of Staying in East Nashville: